GB06/Python-Curriculum/README.md

 ## Week One - Beginner Level (1-3 Hours / Day)

 You can use whatever resources you like to learn those concepts.
-If you want to use NeuralNine ressources, check out the following two links:
+If you want to use NeuralNine resources, check out the following two links:

 YouTube Playlist: https://bit.ly/3aPFRZa
 Python Bible Book: https://www.neuralnine.com/books/